Vanishing orders, suspensions and zero degree Tur\'an densities: Introduction

 A central topic in extremal combinatorics is the \emph{Tur\'an number} $\ex(n,F)$, the maximum number of edges in an $n$-vertex $k$-uniform hypergraph (or \emph{$k$-graph}) avoiding a fixed $k$-graph $F$.
 Passing to the limit, the \emph{Tur\'an density} is defined by

-For the graph case $k=2$, the Tur\'an density $\pi(F)$ is determined for every graph $F$ by the celebrated Erd\H{o}s–Stone–Simonovits Theorem.
-For $k\ge 3$, determining $\pi(F)$ is notoriously difficult.
-For example, the Tur\'an density of the complete $3$-graph on four vertices, $\pi(K_4^{(3)})$, posed by Tur\'an in 1941, remains unknown.
-This difficulty has led to extensive study of hypergraph Tur\'an-type problems; see, for example,~\cite{l2norm,Erdossos,reihersurvey}.
+For graphs, that is, when $k=2$, the Tur\'an density $\pi(F)$ is determined for every graph $F$ by the celebrated Erd\H{o}s–Stone–Simonovits Theorem.
+For $k\ge 3$, however, the situation is radically different.
+Even Tur\'an's original problem of determining the density of the complete $3$-graph $K_4^{(3)}$, posed in 1941, remains open.
+This difficulty has led to extensive study of hypergraph Tur\'an-type problems; see, for example,~\cite{l2norm,Erdos-sos,reihersurvey}.